 Your stories became mine.
 I held them close Like you held me when I jumped in your chair.
 We flipped the handle of your recliner, Sent our feet into outer space.
 3-2-1.
 The story only just begun.
 Fingers wiggle my piggy toes, Each one has a name.
-Tickle adventure, cows eat corn, Around … Continue reading Green Bananas
+Tickle adventure, cows eat corn, … Continue reading Green Bananas

 “Wait, I’m actually not fine,” I told the cashier.
 She looked puzzled because we had already been through the smalltalk niceties, and there’s not much I disdain more than smalltalk.
 She had already rung up my frozen Pad Thai, and the card machine was beeping obnoxiously trying to tell me that the transaction was complete. … Continue reading My dog died today.